Rishi-269/tech-campus-recruitment-2025/Discussion.md

 This solution utilizes **binary search** to find the lower bound of the given date in a sorted log file.
 Since the log entries are sorted by date, binary search allows us to quickly locate the first occurrence of the specified date.

+If not sorted we can sort the file once if we need to query fromm that file again and again as it will be one time effort to sort the file

 ### Time Complexity

 - **Binary Search:** `O(log n)`, where `n` is the total number of log entries.